brainglobe/cellfinder-core/benchmarks/README.md

 ```
 $ asv rm commit_hash=a802047be
 ```
-See more options in the [documentation](https://asv.readthedocs.io/en/stable/using.html#managing-the-results-database).

 This will remove the selected results from the files in the `results` directory.
 To update the results in the static site, remember to run `publish` again!

+See more options for `asv rm` in the [asv documentation](https://asv.readthedocs.io/en/stable/using.html#managing-the-results-database).

 To compare the results of running the benchmarks on two commits:
 ```
 $ asv compare 88fbbc33 827f322b
 ```

-## Automatically detecting performance regressions

 ## Other handy commands